GoogleCloudPlatform/gcsfuse/docs/installing.md

-Install Cloud Storage FUSE and its dependencies using prebuilt Linux binaries If you are running Linux on a 64-bit x86 machine and want to install pre-built binaries (i.e. you don't want to build from source), you must have [FUSE](https://github.com/libfuse/libfuse)  installed.
+Install Cloud Storage FUSE and its dependencies using prebuilt Linux binaries.

+If you are running Linux on a 64-bit x86 machine and want to install pre-built binaries (i.e. you don't want to build from source), you must have [FUSE](https://github.com/libfuse/libfuse)  installed.
 You can then download and install the latest release package.
 The instructions vary by distribution

 ## Install on Ubuntu or Debian